pmetpublic-reader/action-tmate/README.md

 This GitHub Action uses tmate.io to notify you within seconds of a build failure in Slack and provides a secret SSH url to connect to the runner to debug what happened.
 You can further protect it using your public ssh authorized_keys.

 **Note: tmate.io appears to have an initial connect timeout and a inactivity timeout.
-If either of those preclude this option, you can alos hose your own tmate ssh server.**
+If either of those preclude this option, you can also host your own tmate ssh server.**

 ## Features